nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 ## Implementing own jwt validation flask decorator using pyjwt
 * authlib python module uses pyjwt under the hood to implement the access token validation decorator
-* A JWT validator decorator from scratch can also be created as shown in the below code.
+* A JWT validation flask decorator from scratch can also be created as shown in the below code.
 * However we do not recommend this approach unless required since the authlib implementation of JWT validation decorator is more robust and less error prone
 ```py
 # authdecorator.py